 Finally, you'll make sure the legend conveys only relevant information about the map.

-All layers except the basemap have a legend entry.
-The entries for the Slope Map and World Boundaries and Places layers are not useful for interpreting the map.
+All layers except the basemap and Hybrid Reference Layer have a legend entry.
+The entry for Terrain: Slope Map is not necessary for interpreting the map.

 The Slope Map legend entry no longer appears in the legend.